AI Screenr

 Get Started

-Three free interviews, no credit card.
-Configure one role in under a minute with one-click AI setup (or 5 minutes manual), share the link with your next batch of candidates, and see what ranked reports look like before you commit to anything.
+Three free interviews, no credit card required.
+Configure one role in under a minute with one-click AI setup, or 5 minutes manually.
+Share the link with your next batch of candidates and see what ranked reports look like before committing to anything.
 See pricing for the pay-as-you-go plan once you move past the free trial, or contact sales for volume pricing if your monthly screen count is already in the hundreds or thousands.

 Share: